dsaltas/WiFi-WebRadio/README.md

 - You can use two types of SRAM.
 23LCV1024 **or** 23LC1024.
 Just solder the proper jumper.

+I haven't tested the pcb r1b4 yet!
+But I can't find any reason why it won't work.

 You can order the pcb from [OSH Park](https://oshpark.com/shared_projects/gWQ2vAD6).

 ### ToDo